What Makes a Game High-rated? Towards Factors of Video Game Success: Results

 \section{Results}

 This section shows the general analysis of the dataset.
 None of the variables seem to explain the game's success.
-However, there are some minor findings described in the following sections.
+However, there are some other findings described in the following sections.